Soruful/Bypass-/README.md

-Disclaimer: i am no REPSONSIBLE for any bans for suspension of accounts or ANYTHING!!!!!!
+**Disclaimer: i am not REPSONSIBLE for any bans for suspension of accounts or ANYTHING!!!!!!**

 Note: i have used this before and its a super simple and easy setups and works well against other people who think they can find it LUL